programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

         file_names.append(_file_name)
 ```

-Transform the two lists into a dictionary, where each file name is associated with its body of text:
+Transform the two lists into a dictionary, where each filename is associated with its body of text:

 ```
 d = {'Filename':filenames,'Text':data}